TwentyeightHealth/sh-medical-record-api/README.md

 * Download or clone the repository
 * Run `yarn install`
 * Run `yarn start:dev` and server should be running on `localhost:7000`

+## Prisma

+In development, the database is seeded with data from `primsa/seed.ts`.
+You can run the seed file with the command `npx prisma migrate reset`.
+Note that this will reset all the data in your database.

+The database schema file is in `prisma/schema.primsa`.
+If you make any changes to schema, you can run these new changes with `npx prisma migrate dev --name init`.

 ## Technologies